shogowada/scala-json-rpc/README.md

 }

 // Create JSON-RPC server.
-// JsonSerializer type parameter is required to support JsonSerializer who's implementation is macro.
+// JsonSerializer type parameter is required to support JsonSerializer who's implementation is macro (e.g. upickle).
 // You can bind as many APIs as you want. val serverBuilder = JsonRpcServerBuilder[MyJsonSerializer](new MyJsonSerializer()) serverBuilder.bindApi[CalculatorApi](new CalculatorApiImpl)